5 Simple AI Apps for Non-Technical People to Try in 2026

 Conclusion: Simple AI Apps That Actually Make Life Easier

-Top simple AI apps for non-technical people include:
+1. What are simple AI apps for non-technical people?

 2. Why are simple AI apps great for non-tech users?